 As stated above, ACAS is seeking to introduce a Code of Practice for settlement agreements and has today launched a consultation regarding this.
 Once the responses to the consultation have been gathered an ACAS Code of Practice will be drafted and this will sit alongside the relevant legislation to help businesses and employees understand how settlement agreements work in practice (akin to the extremely successful ACAS Code of Practice on Disciplinaries and Grievances).

 Chris Hadrill, employment law solicitor at Redmans Solicitors, Richmond, stated today that “this is a significant step forward in the process of implementing settlement agreements this year.
-The Code of Practice will allow employers and employees to have more certainty as to their respective positions when they’re seeking to negotiate a settlement agreement and will seek to make negotiations as fair and even as possible”.
+The Code of Practice will allow employers and employees to have more certainty as to their respective positions when they’re seeking to negotiate a settlement agreement and will seek to make negotiations as fair and even as possible, and will also allow settlement agreement lawyers to better advise their clients”.